rockstor/rockstor-doc/syncthing_howto.rst

 N.B.
 Notice the **Syncthing UI** button and the **spanner** to adjust the Rock-on settings.

-The first time you visit the **Syncthing WebUI** the following will appear:-
+The first time you visit the **Syncthing UI** the following will appear:-

 .. image:: syncthing_allow_anon.png
    :scale: 80%